mani-shashi/cloud-gcp/README.md

 - Performed backup and monitoring for various cloud resources
 - Polished my skills by participating and excelling in multiple arcade games by GCP.

-These scripts are designed to save time and reduce manual errors while working with GCP.

 ---